awslabs/aws-athena-query-federation/athena_federation_testing/README.md

 Manual Steps:

 This testing framework will boostrap resources for you, hence, this required a `Master_key` for all databases generated.
-You will need to fill the config.properties.template and rename it to config.properties.
+You will need to fill config.properties.

+1. `tpcds_scale_factor` -> specify factor, example: tpcds1, tpcds30, tpcds100
+2. `lf_admin_role_arn` -> specify if you want to use migrate catalog from Athena to LakeFormation
-1. Required a secret from secret manager for  `rds_secret_name`.
+3. =Required a secret from secret manager for  `rds_secret_name`.

 Format as below
 ```